1998 Pacific hurricane season: Tropical Storm Javier

 Javier is believed to have originated from a tropical wave that moved off the coast of Africa on August 22.
 A convective disturbance along the northern portion of the wave developed into Atlantic Hurricane Danielle on August 24, while the southern portion of the wave axis continued westward.
 The wave remained inactive and difficult to track as it crossed the Atlantic.
 On September 3, an area of convection began to develop near Acapulco, at the same time and location where the wave would have been based on extrapolation.
 The disturbance became better defined on September 5 as it tracked west-northwestward, and on September 6 the convection became sufficiently organized and persistent for the National Hurricane Center to classify it as Tropical Depression Eleven-E, while it was located about 200 mi southwest of Manzanillo, Mexico.

 Easterly wind shear initially dislocated the circulation center to the eastern edge of the convection.
 The subtropical ridge to its north resulted in a general west-northwest motion, and the depression slowly intensified into Tropical Storm Javier late on September 7.
 Banding features in the system did not organize significantly, and on September 8, Javier attained a peak intensity of 60 mph, which coincided with a sharp increase in convection over the center.
 Steering currents soon weakened, and the storm turned to the east while convection quickly decreased.
 By September 9, the center was exposed from the diminishing deep convection, and that night it degenerated into a tropical depression.
 On September 11, the National Hurricane Center issued its final advisory on Javier, though later analysis indicates that it remained a tropical cyclone as it turned southeastward.
 At times, it became difficult to distinguish Javier from the broader area of disturbed weather that persisted over the tropical eastern Pacific, though a brief increase in convection and a ship report of winds exceeding 40 mph indicate that Javier strengthened again into a tropical storm late on September 12.
 It turned to the northeast, and reached winds of 50 mph before weakening due to waning convection.
 Javier made landfall about 35 mi east-southeast of Cabo Corrientes, Jalisco early on September 14, and dissipated within 12 hours of moving ashore.

 The National Hurricane Center advised small craft along coastal areas of Mexico to monitor the progress of the storm.
 Javier produced moderate rainfall along coastal regions of Mexico, including a 24-hour peak of 7.36 in in Colima, 6.69 in in Michoacán, and 3.34 in in Jalisco.
 Puerto Vallarta reported the highest total rainfall, at 17.33 in.
-Damage, if any, is unknown.